Seven lakes - Haftkul

 Seven lakes Khurdak

-Marguzor, largest of the seven lakes
+Marguzor, largest and sixth of the seven lakes

 Marguzor is the largest and perhaps the most impressive one of the Seven Lakes.
 It lies at a height of 2140 meters.
 Marguzor Lake is 2,7 kilometers long, with an area of 1,16 square km and a maximum depth of 45 meters.
 The majestic mountains in the background create a magnificent, beautiful reflection on the lake.